appgate/terraform-provider-appgatesdp/website/docs/r/site.markdown

 * `enabled_v4`:  (Optional)  default value `false` When enabled, the Client uses this Site as the Default Default for all IPV4 traffic.
 * `enabled_v6`:  (Optional)  default value `false` When enabled, the Client uses this Site as the Default Default for all IPv6 traffic.
 * `excluded_subnets`:  (Optional) Network subnets to exclude when Default Gateway is enabled.
 The traffic for these subnets will not go through the Gateway in this Site.
+Deprecated as of 6.0.
+Use action type 'exclude' in Entitlements instead.
 #### excluded_subnets
 Network subnets to exclude when Default Gateway is enabled.
 The traffic for these subnets will not go through the Gateway in this Site.
+Deprecated as of 6.0.
+Use action type &#39;exclude&#39; in Entitlements instead.
 ### vpn
 VPN configuration for this Site.